 The User Properties dialog box appears.

-- Provide the required information (denoted with an asterisk [*]) and any additional information you want to input.
+- Enter the required information (denoted with an asterisk [*]) with any additional information you want to input.

 - Click the Groups tab.